xplosionmind/tommi.space/content/jam/XPUB/Interview to Brewster Kahle.md

 ## The Internet Archive Feelings Writing Machine

-In the last part of the interview, Tommi and Brewster played <a href="Writing_Machine_Directory/The_Internet_Archive_Feelings_Writing_Machine" class="wikilink" title="The Internet Archive Feelings Writing Machine">The Internet Archive Feelings Writing Machine</a>.
+In the last part of the interview, Tommi and Brewster played <a href="The_Internet_Archive_Feelings_Writing_Machine" class="wikilink" title="The Internet Archive Feelings Writing Machine">The Internet Archive Feelings Writing Machine</a>.

 <table>
 <thead>